IDoCodingStuffs/python-doodles/freeform-log.md

 Also to consider, using the same model for both sagittal series?

 Shit, also, turns out the per-channel approach won't support the axial series.
 So that one needs a 3D model.
 How exciting!

+### 10 AM
+So, turns out that is not feasible for memory reasons.
+And the median is like 50 slices, 25th percentile is 20 something.
+Meaning I will either need to downsample or get way elaborate with it.
+Well, at least the multichannel model can accommodate.